Consultations, surveys and digital engagement privacy notice

 We currently have two online platforms that we use to collect information on consultations and engagement.

-Once responses are downloaded, they are stored securely on Council servers.
-The number of staff accessing and handling individual data is limited to a small number of key professionals, all of whom undertake regular training about data protection and managing personal information
+Once responses are downloaded, they are stored securely on our servers.
+The number of staff accessing and handling individual data is limited to a small number of key professionals, all of whom undertake regular training about data protection and managing personal information.

 How long will we keep your personal information?